mareloraby/Sentiment-Arcs/README.md

 ## Topic Modelling

-We explored topics discussed in tweets using GSDMM.
-We experimented with setting the upper bound of the GSDMM with a different number of topics.
+We explored topics discussed in tweets using [GSDMM](https://github.com/rwalk/gsdmm).
+We experimented with setting the upper bound of the GSDMM with different numbers of topics.
 However, we finally chose a model with 9 topics among all models because it showed diverse and less redundant topics when manually examined.
 The alpha and beta parameters are set to 0.1 as used in the original paper, and the number of iterations is set to 30.